Plarail: International

-In 1987, a range titled Tomy Trains was released in the UK and, excluding Asia, exported worldwide.
-The range used elements from the Plarail range, including the same track painted dark blue.
+In 1987, a range titled Tomy Trains was released in the UK and (excluding Asia) exported worldwide.
+The range used elements from the Plarail range, including the same track system produced in dark blue.
 The trains were larger than the Plarail trains, and featured magnetic couplings, forward and reverse switches, and driver figures for the cab.

 In 1998, the Tomy Trains range was discontinued in the UK and replaced with the Plarail system, renamed as Tomica World.
-The system featured some European based trains, but overall featured existing products from the Plarail system, including the Thomas and Friends series.
-In 2003, due to the popularity of the Thomas series, the range was renamed Thomas Motor Road and Rail and focused only on Thomas and Friends themed products.
+The system featured some European based trains, but overall featured existing products from the Plarail system, including the Thomas & Friends series.
+In 2003, due to the popularity of the Thomas series, the range was renamed Thomas Motor Road and Rail and focused only on Thomas & Friends themed products.

 In 2007, HIT Entertainment's subsidiary HIT Toy Company picked up the license to produce the USA range, which was renamed to 'Thomas TrackMaster'.
 The range featured similar engines and rolling stock on a new realistically designed brown track system.
 Track adapters were sold with sets to connect the TrackMaster track to the original blue track, thus making every system compatible.
 In 2008, Tomy bought the license for the TrackMaster range to be distributed in the UK, and all the Motor Road and Rail engines' packaging were re-skinned to new TrackMaster themed packaging.
 In 2009, the Thomas license was bought by Mattel's Fisher-Price, and since late 2009, the new TrackMaster system is now distributed by Mattel worldwide, apart from Asia.
 The adapters have since not been sold with sets.
 As Takara Tomy's license was different from its UK and USA branches, the Plarail Thomas range was not affected by these changes.

 In 2010, the Plarail system was released again, alongside the Tomica die-cast system, outside of Asia and merged as Tomica.
 The system featured products from the Hyper Guardian series and the Tomica die-cast range.
 The range discontinued in 2013.

 Related products and services

 Plarail Lifestyle

-Plarail Lifestyle is a range of themed products with illustrations of the Plarail range including apparel, stationary, activity books, and candy.
+Plarail Lifestyle is a range of themed products with illustrations of the Plarail range including apparel, stationery, activity books, and candy.